Bake Play Smile

 Brown sugar added to other dry ingredients in a glass bowl.

-1. Mix the base dry ingredients: Mix the flour, coconut and brown sugar together in a bowl.
+1. Mix the dry base ingredients: Combine flour, desiccated coconut and brown sugar in a bowl and stir together.

 A crumbly base mixture in a glass bowl.

-1. Add butter: Stir through melted butter and mix until crumbly.
+1. Add the butter: Stir through the melted butter until you have a crumbly mixture that just holds together when pressed.

 Base mixture pressed firmly into a baking paper lined tray.

-1. Press into tin and bake: Press mixture firmly into a lined slice tin and bake until lightly golden.
+1. Press and bake: Press the mixture firmly and evenly into a lined slice tin.
+Bake until lightly golden, then set aside to cool slightly - not completely.

-1. Prepare peppermint filling: Melt the copha, then add the sifted icing sugar, milk and peppermint extract and mix until smooth and creamy.
-Add colouring if using (optional).
+1. Make the peppermint filling: Melt the Copha, then stir in the sifted icing sugar, milk and peppermint extract until smooth and creamy.
+Add a drop or two of green food colouring if using.

 Pale green layer spread over the baked base in slice tin.

-1. Spread the mint layer: Spread the peppermint mixture over the slightly warm base (this helps it spread easily).
-Chill until completely firm (about 2 hours).
+1. Spread the mint layer: Pour the peppermint filling over the slightly warm base (this makes it easier to spread).
+Smooth the top and refrigerate until completely firm - about 2 hours.

 Melted chocolate poured over a baked slice.

-1. Add chocolate topping: Melt the chocolate with a little oil until smooth.
-Pour over the peppermint layer and spread evenly.
+1. Add the chocolate topping: Melt the chocolate with a little oil, stirring until smooth.
+Pour over the set peppermint layer and spread evenly to the edges.

 Recipe Tips

-A close up of squares of slice, with a green minty filling and milk chocolate topping.
+A close up of squares of peppermint slice, with a green minty filling and milk chocolate topping.

 Old Fashioned Peppermint Slice FAQs